mbroihier/hsm/README.md

 # hsm - Hotspot Monitor

-**** see issue 5 regarding npm and nft/nftables problems with recent changes to buster and Node.js/npm - I'm intending to simplify the install soon

-This repository contains code for implementing a hotspot monitor on a Raspberry PI.
-The code implements a hotspot/access point on a PI tethered to a phone.
-A display server is started so that an observer can monitor, in real time, the amount of traffic going through the hotspot and can look at which links are utilizing the most traffic.
-I've installed this on Stretch and Buster versions of Raspbian.
-When installing this, I recommend that you use the PI that you intend to use as the hotspot.
-Using this approach avoids driver installation issues that make hostapd inoperable.
-Since my initial release, I've added instructions for installing Pi-hole.
-I did this to reduce traffic when using my mobile data.
-I also did this to have access to URLs from the Pi-hole database.
-I use this information to map IP addresses to URLs to help clarify what applications are using large amounts of data.

-Release 1.2 of HSM to GITHUB has changes to real time monitoring to fix a hang when logs rotate.
-Additionally, several design and name changes were made to clarify purpose, functionality, and reduce stress on browsers when they pull up utilization graphs.
-With better response time and more information displayed on data point hovers, users should find the display more useful in tracking down data hogs.

-The lastest release of HSM to GITHUB has azlux's log2ram added.
-I found that in high use environments, the kern.log became quite large and I had file corruption whenever I shut down the Raspberry PI.
-The file corruption was so extensive on my PI 4 that I had to reinstall after every shutdown.
-Since moving the log to RAM, I've been fine - but you need plenty of RAM space.
-At the moment I'm using 100M to store my logs and I suspect that allocation will increase as I use my monitor more.
+This repository contains code for implementing an access point/hotspot and a network monitor on a tethered Raspberry PI.
+When I travel, I connect a Raspberry PI to my Android phone with a USB cable and use the Raspberry PI as the access point for my other devices (eg laptop, iPad ...).
+The monitor features allow me to visually see how much data is going through the access point and to know where the data is coming from or where it is going to.
+The the information gathered by the monitor can be displayed as graphs.
+One display is a realtime graph that summarizes all the data going through the PI.
+Other graphs are non realtime and produced on demand or when the kernel logs "rotate".

+I recommend installing this on a dedicated PI and installing it from scratch.
+It doesn't have to be 3 or 4 although they will work just fine.
+A zero w will do the job.
+I use a PI zero at home to monitor my daily traffic (excluding smart TV video).
+I've installed this on Stretch and Buster versions of Raspbian, but starting with v1.5-1 I've implemented an installer that is intended to work with buster.
+I also recommend installing a tool such as azlux's log2ram to reduce wear on your SD card.
+This should be done after the raspbian install and before the hsm install.
+I also recommend installing Pi-hole because it reduces traffic (and those pesky ads) to your mobile devices.
+If Pi-hole is installed, the monitor software can use its database to annotate the IP addresses to help clarify what servers are being accessed.

+The monitor doesn't have to be used, the hsm service can be disabled and the hot spot/access point will still be fully functional.
+If you choose to do this, you might want to contact me regarding adjustments to the iptables.
+I have on my todo list, the separation of the access point installation from the monitor installation.
+The access point setup by the way, was taken from files provided to me by Cornelius Keck, a former colleague of mine.
+You may want to see his  LinkedIn account.

 ![Alt text](/main.png?raw=true "Main page of file server")
 ![Alt text](/detail.png?raw=true "Detailed Graph of a Log")